teyc/karma-typescript-jspm/README.md

 Here are my notes, as well as detailed steps that you might find helpful if you wish to set one up in the future.

+Note:

+there is a known issue with sourcemaps when using the production workflow.
+See https://github.com/jspm/jspm-cli/issues/1642.
+This is pretty much a showstopper for most teams.

 # Quick start

     git clone https://github.com/teyc/karma-typescript-jspm.git